Until a few months ago, reading CSS felt like I was deciphering cryptic Egyptian hieroglyphics written 3,800 years ago.

 Now you might be asking yourself “why should I care?”

 Well, you probably shouldn’t care how I spend my spare time.
-Unless you’re into voyeurism then I mean you do you, boo.
+But considering you already read this far you might as well keep going. 😉

-BUT if you’ve ever wanted to build your own website from scratch, or gotten frustrated that you spend 95% of your time on the computer but you can’t do basic af adjustments such as adding <div> tags or adjusting the CSS on your <a href> tags, I would highly suggest taking a coding course.
+If you’ve ever wanted to build your own website from scratch, or felt frustrated that you spend 95% of your time on the computer but you can’t do basic adjustments such as adding <div> tags or adjusting the CSS hover effect on your <a href> tags, I would highly suggest taking a coding course.
 I took General Assembly’s HTML, CSS, and Web Design Circuit.

 You never learn how to code, you’ll stay in la-la land, ignorant to the beauty of building anything you can imagine on the internet.
 You learn how to code, you’ll see how deep the rabbit hole goes.